GuntojuNaveen/aws-three-tier-web-app/README.md

 ## Networking and Security - Part 1

-Now we will be building out the VPC networking components as well as security groups that will add a layer of protection around our EC2 instances, Aurora databases, and Elastic Load Balancers.
+Now we will be building out the VPC networking components as well as security groups that will add a layer of protection around our EC2 instances, Mysql databases, and Elastic Load Balancers.

 - Create an isolated network with the following components:
   - VPC